Three Departments and Six Ministries: Early history

-Before the Three Departments and Six Ministries, the central administrative structure of the Qin and Han dynasties was the Three Lords and Nine Ministers (三公九卿, Sāngōng Jiǔqīng) system.
+Before the Three Departments and Six Ministries, the central administrative structure of the Qin and Han dynasties was the Three Lords and Nine Ministers (三公九卿; sāngōng jiǔqīng) system.
 Nonetheless, even then, offices which fulfilled the same functions as the later three departments were already in existence.

 The Department of State Affairs originated in the Qin dynasty (221–206 BC) in an archival capacity.
-During the reign of Emperor Wu of Han (r.
-141-87 BC), the department's office was instituted as a channel of communications between the Emperor's advisors and the government as a whole.
+During the reign of Emperor Wu of Han, the department's office was instituted as a channel of communications between the Emperor's advisors and the government as a whole.
 By the Eastern Han dynasty (25–220), an office of advisors and reviewers had also been set up.
-Under the reign of Emperor Wen of Wei (r.
-220–226), the Central Secretariat was formally created to draft imperial edicts and to balance out the powerful Department of State Affairs.
-The office of the Chancellery was first instituted during the Jin dynasty (266–420) and carried on throughout the Northern and Southern Dynasties period (420–589), where it often became the most powerful office in the central government.
+Under the reign of Emperor Wen of Wei, the Central Secretariat was formally created to draft imperial edicts and to balance out the powerful Department of State Affairs.
+The office of the Chancellery was first instituted during the Jin dynasty (226–420) and carried on throughout the Northern and Southern dynasties period (420–589), where it often became the most powerful office in the central government.